Fresh Strawberry Cream Mousse Cups Recipe for a Layered Creamy No-Bake Dessert

 – Finish with a single mint leaf or a few white chocolate curls.

-Because the dessert is not overly rich, it pairs well with coffee, tea, or sparkling water.
-It also works nicely after savory meals that need a clean and bright finish.
+Because this strawberry cream mousse cups recipe is not overly rich, it pairs well with coffee, tea, or sparkling water.
+It also works especially well after savory meals that need a bright, clean finish.

 Cover the cups tightly and refrigerate for up to 2 to 3 days.
-After that, the berries may soften too much and the mousse may begin to lose its best texture.
+After that, the berries may soften too much and the mousse may begin to lose its ideal texture.

 Do not freeze the finished dessert.
-Freezing tends to alter the mousse texture and can make the fruit watery after thawing.
+Freezing changes the mousse texture and can make the fruit watery after thawing.
 This is one of those recipes that shines in the refrigerator, not the freezer.

 Frequently Asked Questions